Need to restore the wood trim on your vehicle? Learn how to do it by following the procedures below.

 Make Your Polishing Pad

-To apply the shellac, you need a pad consisting of a tightly wadded piece of wool or gauze, surrounded by a piece of cotton fabric.
-To make the pad, make a tight ball of wool or gauze, about the diameter of a quarter.
+To apply the shellac, you need a pad consisting of a tightly wadded piece of wool or gauze surrounded by cotton fabric.
+To make the pad, make a tight ball of wool or gauze about the diameter of a quarter.

-Place this ball in the center of a 6-by-6-inch piece of cotton fabric, and fold the four corners up to meet at the top, forming a teardrop shape.
+Place this ball in the center of a 6-by-6-inch piece of cotton fabric and fold the four corners to meet at the top, forming a teardrop shape.